xinntao/Real-ESRGAN/Training.md

 # :computer: How to Train Real-ESRGAN

 The training codes have been released. <br>
 Note that the codes have a lot of refactoring.
 So there may be some bugs/performance drops.
-Welcome to report issues and I will also retrain the models.
+Welcome to report bugs/issues.

 ## Overview